apnadkarni/blt/man/combomenu.rst

   **-relief** *relief*

-    Specifies the relief of the menu.
+     Specifies the 3-D effect for the menu.  *Relief* indicates how the menu should appear relative to the root window; for example, "raised" means the menu should appear to protrude.
 The default is "raised".

   **-restrictwidth** *option*

   **-takefocus** *bool*

      Provides information used when moving the focus from window to window via keyboard traversal (e.g., Tab and Shift-Tab).
 If *bool* is "0", this means that this window should be skipped entirely during keyboard traversal.
 "1" means that the this window should always receive the input focus.
 An empty value means that the traversal scripts make the decision whether to focus on the window.
 The default is "".

   **-textvariable** *varName*

      Specifies the name of a variable that holds the text of the last selected item.
 If *varName* is "", no variable is used.
 The default is "".

   **-unpostcommand** *string*

      Specifies the command to invoke when the menu is unposted.
 The default is "".

   **-width** *numPixels*

-    Specifies the width in the menu.  *NumPixels* is a valid screen distance, such as \f(CW2\fR or \f(CW1.2i\fR.
-The default is "arrow".
+     Specifies the width in the menu.
+If *numPixels* is 0, the width of the menu is computed from the size of its items. *NumPixels* must be a valid screen distance, such as "2" or "1.2i".
+The default is "0".

   **-xscrollbar** *widget*

+     Specifies the name of a scrollbar widget to use as the horizontal scrollbar for this menu.
+The scrollbar widget must be a child of the combomenu and doesn't have to exist yet.
+It at an idle point later, the combomenu will attach the scrollbar to widget, effectively packing the scrollbar into the menu.

   **-xscrollcommand** *string*

+     Specifies the prefix for a command used to communicate with horizontal scrollbars.
+Whenever the horizontal view in the widget's window changes, the widget will generate a Tcl command by concatenating the scroll command and two numbers.
+If this option is not specified, then no command will be executed.
+The widget's initialization script will automatically set this for you.

   **-xscrollincrement** *numPixels*

+     Sets the horizontal scrolling unit (distance).
+The default is 20 pixels.

   **-yscrollbar** *widget*

+     Specifies the name of a scrollbar widget to use as the vertical scrollbar for this menu.
+The scrollbar widget must be a child of the combomenu and doesn't have to exist yet.
+It at an idle point later, the combomenu will attach the scrollbar to widget, effectively packing the scrollbar into the menu.

   **-yscrollcommand** *string*

+     Specifies the prefix for a command used to communicate with vertical scrollbars.
+Whenever the vertical view in the widget's window changes, the widget will generate a Tcl command by concatenating the scroll command and two numbers.
+If this option is not specified, then no command will be executed.
+The widget's initialization script will automatically set this for you.

   **-yscrollincrement** *numPixels*

+     Sets the vertical scrolling unit (distance).
+The default is 20 pixels.

 *pathName* **deactivate**